lqdev/luisquintanilla.me/_src/library/building-a-second-brain.md

 > ...personal knowledge management exists to support taking action-anything else is a distraction. (p.
 41/202)

+> A Second Brain gives us a way to filter the information stream and curate only the best iedas we encouter in a private, trusted place.
+Think of it as plantnig your own "knowledge garden" where you are free to cultivate your ideas and develop your own thinking away from the deafening noise of other people's opinions. (p.
+45/202)

+> Feynman revealed his strategy...: *You have to keep a dozen of your favorite problems constantly present in your mind, although by and large they will lay in a dormant state.
+Every time you hear or read a new trick or a new result, test it against each of your twelve problems to see whether it helps.
+Every once in a while there will be a hit, and people will say, "How did he do it?
+He must be a genius!"* (p.
+51/202)

+> Thinking doesn't just produce writing; writing also enriches thinking (p.
+62/202)

+> Capture isn't about doing more.
+It's about taking notes on the experiences you're already having (p.
+63/202)

+> Your Second Brain isn't just a tool-it's an environment.
+It is a garden of knowledge full of familiar, winding pathways, but also secret and secluded corners.
+Every pathway is a jumping-off point to new ideas and perspectives.
+Gardens are natural, but they won't happen by accident.
+They require a caretaker to seed the plants, trim the weeds, and shape the paths winding through them. (p.
+68/202)

+> Knowledge is best applied through execution, which means whatever doesn't help you make progress on your projects is probably detracting from them (p.
+78/202)

+> Instead of organizing ideas according to *where the come from*...[organize] them according to *where they are going*-specifically, the outcomes that they can help you realize. (p.
+79/202)

+> "move quickly and touch lightly"...look for the path of least resistance and make progress in short steps. (p.
+83/202)

+> "What is the smallest, easiest step I can take that moves me in the right direction?" (p.
+83/202)

 ## Notes

 - (p.
 17/202) Quantified Self community - A network of local meetup groups in which people share their stories about how they track their helth, productivity, mood, or behavior to learn more about themselves.